ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 In this file, in column 1 insert the IC50 (in M) of the ligand that has been given to you.
-In the column 2 insert the s.d. of the most stable conserved distance for each system.
+In the column 2 insert the s.d. of the most stable conserved distance for that system.
+So you will have 6 rows, one for each system.
 The file must be in this format:

 ```
 3E-6    0.02    # system 1